zzzprojects/EntityFramework-Extensions/docs2/pages/troubleshooting/type-not-supported-exception.md

 ### Solution
 Contact our support team with the provider && type name: info@zzzprojects.com

-We usually fix && test this kind of issue within 24h
+We usually fix and test this kind of issue within 24h